-I am an Informatician who is researching the impact of ubiquitous information technology systems on society.
+I am an Informatician who is researching at the Weizenbaum Institute Berlin on the impact of ubiquitous information technology systems on society.
+The Weizenbaum Institute for the Networked Society is funded by the Federal Ministry of Education and Research, I am group lead of the research group »Responsibility and the Internet of Things«.
 Since 2011, I am the spokesman for the specialist group »Informatics and Ethics« of the German Society for Computer Science (Gesellschaft für Informatik), but this means only that I will be contacted from time to time if the expert group’s expertise is in demand.
 In the spring of 2017 I defended my thesis at the Humboldt-Universität zu Berlin.
 I live, research, and teach in Berlin.

 about my thesis